113ll3/Ibmclouddocscli/idt/commands.md

 If you're using Windows&trade;, you must run Windows&trade; 10 Pro or later.

 You can debug your app through the `debug` command.
 A build must first be completed against the app by using the build command with the `--debug` argument.
-When you start the `debug` command, a container is started which provides a debug port or ports as defined by the `container-port-map-debug` value in the cli-config.yml or specified on the command line.
+When you start the `debug` command, a container is started which provides a debug port or ports as defined by the `container-port-map-debug` value in `cli-config.yml` or specified on the command line.
 Connect your favorite debugging tool to the port or ports, and you can debug your app as normal.

 First, compile your app:
 ```bash